 - Julia Griffin, B&Q

-A Disputes Panel, made up of 2 Executive Board Members and 2 Advisory Board members will deal with any disputes relating to interpretation of the Standard.
-The Panel will meet if required and will advise the Executive Board.
+A Disputes Panel, made up of 2 Executive Board Members and 2 Advisory Board members deal with any disputes relating to interpretation of the Standard.
+The Panel meets as required and advises the Executive Board.

 - 2007-2009: Development, including a public consultation in 2009.